MinhThuanPhung/Project-2-Carbon-Emission-Analysis/README.md

 | Media                                            | 1534.47   |
 | Software & Services                              | 1368.94   |

 Top 3 industries with the highest contribution to carbon emissions are  Electrical Equipment and Machinery, Automobiles & Components  and "Pharmaceuticals, Biotechnology & Life Sciences.
-Only Electrical Equipment and Machinery contributes 891050.73 Cacbon emission
+Only Electrical Equipment and Machinery contributes 891050.73 Cacbon emission which are more than 90% in total carbon emssion contributed by Top 10 Indutries

 #### The companies with the highest contribution to carbon emissions